savoirfairelinux/building-inclusive-open-source-software/docs/C-IDD.md

 ### Keyboard navigation (what each key should do)

 Keyboard navigation can be a bit tricky.
-Most resources you can find on accessibility, only tell you that elements should be usable with a keyboard but not what combination of keys is intuitive to navigate it.
-In reality there are 5 main type of keyboard inputs.
+Most resources you can find on accessibility only tell you that elements should be usable with a keyboard but not what combination of keys is intuitive to navigate it.
+In reality there are five main types of keyboard inputs.
 Implementing those inputs properly will make your application usable with a keyboard.

 #### Tab & Backtab

-The Tab and backtab (Shift+Tab) keys are the main ways of navigating trough the UI.
-Pressing it should respectively send the focus to the next and previous focusable element of the UI.
-It should not be used to navigate trough the elements of a list or focus static text.
+The Tab and Backtab (Shift+Tab) keys are the main ways of navigating trough the UI.
+Pressing it should respectively send the focus to the next and previous focusable elements of the UI.
+It should not be used to navigate trough the elements of a list or focused static text.
 The static text should still be accessible in the label of an associated element.

 #### The arrow keys